Skin wrinkles and blemishes

 Injectable Skin Fillers

 Complications.
 Skin filler injections are generally safe and effective.
 If there are complications, they usually go away.
 Your doctor can tell you the risks and complications of the specific filler that is recommended for you.
-In general, complications of any skin filler include:
+In addition, a skin test can be done before the procedure to make sure you do not have an allergy to the product.
+In general, complications of any skin filler may include:

 Botulinum Toxin Injections

 Botulinum toxin (Botox, Myobloc) is used to smooth wrinkles that are formed over the years by muscles that are active when you make facial expressions.
 Forehead furrows, frown lines, and crow’s feet are the kinds of wrinkles that botulinum treats successfully.

 Botulinum toxin is a substance made by a bacterium.
 Botulinum toxin is purified before it is used for cosmetic purposes.
 Botulinum causes muscles to relax.
 To smooth wrinkles, tiny amounts of the substance are injected where the muscles contract.
 This blocks the muscles from contracting thus reducing wrinkles or even causing them to disappear.
 Botulinum will not keep you from making normal facial expressions.
 It only relaxes the muscles that link to the wrinkles that are being treated.

 Botulinum is recommended for persons 30 - 50 years old, whose wrinkles are just starting to form.
 Botulinum does not work for deep wrinkles, which are common in older persons.

 Improvement is noticed about 1 week after the injections.
 Injections need to be repeated every few months because the effects wear off.
 Repeated use is safe and effective.

 Before treatment, tell your doctor if you are allergic to eggs because botulinum is prepared with an egg base.
 Warning: Pregnant women should not receive botulinum toxin injections.